reevesj191/Panda_Tool_Use_ABM/README.md

-This is repository where the code for the agent-based model published in "Modeling a primate technological niche" is kept and actively maintained.
+This is repository where the code for the agent-based models published in "Modeling a primate technological niche" and "Modeling Oldowan tool transport from a primate perspective" is kept and actively maintained.

 **I AM CURRENTLY ADJUSTING THE CODE TO ACCOMODATE THE NEW MESA UPDATES.
 THANK YOU FOR YOUR PATIENCE.**